 We may not be called like Bernard to defend tribal missions or to put ourselves in harm’s way to protect the proliferation of the Gospel.
 But, we are surely called to walk in the belovedness of our communion of saints, the whole family of God, the living and the dead, those whom we love and those whom we hurt, bound together in Christ by sacrament, prayer and praise.

 So, I invite you today to live into that teaching, deeply.
 As we move to surround our Lord’s table together, bring with you those whose lives touch your own: those whom you love, those whom you have hurt.
 The table set for us is always bigger than we imagine; those of us who gather are surrounded by those just like us who, across social margins from generation to generation are beloved Children of God.
-No one is inferior, my brothers and my sisters.
+No one is inferior, my brothers, my sisters, my siblings.
 So bring your whole selves to this table of Christ’s transforming love.

 Come, Holy Spirit, come as wind and stir us; come as light and illumine us; come as fire and ignite us with your love.
 Transform us to be your people called to serve each other in this world, through the power of your abiding love.